the7erm/mycroft-skill-jupiter-broadcasting/README.md

 This is a 3rd party skill that can either reside in `~/.mycroft/third_party_skills/` or `/opt/mycroft/third_party` .

-This skill requires a specific pull request to be merged.  https://github.com/MycroftAI/mycroft-core/pull/222 at this point in time it's still not merged.
-This code may be altered.

 # Intents
 | Intent         | Example Keyphrase                                         | Function                                                    | Output                                                                                                            |
 |----------------|-----------------------------------------------------------|-------------------------------------------------------------|-------------------------------------------------------------------------------------------------------------------|